dokku/dokku-memcached/README.md

 dokku memcached:exists <service>
 ```

-examples:

-Here we check if the lolipop memcached service exists. :
+Here we check if the lolipop memcached service exists.

 ```shell
 dokku memcached:exists lolipop
 ```

 ### check if the memcached service is linked to an app

 ```shell